crispab/crisp-dna/index.md

 -   We have no managers, no admin, not even a CEO.
 Instead we rely on self-organisation and transparency.
 Almost everything is bottom-up, and [anyone can drive any decision](decisions.html).
 -   Members are 100% autonomous.
 They can do whatever they want (as long as they don't hurt the brand or [our Home](what-is-productspace.html)), and work as much or as little as they want, for who they want.
 -   Product Space's main purpose is to enable Members to be happy and the [Happiness Index](happiness-index.html) is our driving metric.
 Solid revenue and happy clients are a side effect, not a goal.
 -   Product Space doesn't earn money from its Members.
-It is in practice, a non-profit company (although not legally so).
+It is, in practice, a non-profit company (although not legally so).
 Members [keep most of what they earn](economic-model.html).
 Gold in, gold out for those that work at Product Space.
 -   Our [ownership model](ownership-model.html) is designed to keep our stock financially worthless.
 There is no incentive to "cash in".
 The company isn't worth anything, financially speaking.

-People are intrigued when we talk about this and are curious as to how it works in practice, especially from other people looking to create something similar.
+People are intrigued when we talk about this and are curious as to how it works in practice.

 Between what we've learned from Crisp and our amazing mates at Nomad8 in New Zealand, we've converged on a model that works well for us.
 And that's basically the sweet spot between being an independent consultant and being an employee.